platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 To configure your domain name to point to your project using `A` records:

-1. Get the IP's of your project's production environment by running `dig +short $(platform environment:info edge_hostname)`.
+1. Get the IP addresses of your project's production environment by running `dig +short $(platform environment:info edge_hostname)`.
-2. Copy all IP addresses (usually 1-3) that are returned.
-3. Follow the instructions on [how to set up a custom domain](./_index.md).
+2. Follow the instructions on [how to set up a custom domain](./_index.md).
    When you come to configuring your DNS provider, replace the suggested `CNAME` record with separate `A` records pointing from your domain to each of the IP addresses from step 1.
    Incoming DNS lookups pick one of those IP addresses at random to use for the given request (known as round-robin DNS).